-Evy Hambro, manager of BlackRock Inc. (BLK)’s $12 billion World Mining Fund, questioned Freeport- McMoRan Copper & Gold Inc.’s rationale for buying two oil and gas companies and said investors should get to vote on the deals.
+Evy Hambro, manager of BlackRock Inc. (BLK:US)’s $12 billion World Mining Fund, questioned Freeport- McMoRan Copper & Gold Inc.’s rationale for buying two oil and gas companies and said investors should get to vote on the deals.

 The amount of Freeport stock used as payment isn’t sufficient to require a vote by shareholders, Chief Executive Officer Richard Adkerson said on a conference call hosted by the Phoenix-based company.
 A vote would be “fair,” Hambro said on the call.
 BlackRock held at least 3.1 percent of Freeport on Sept.
 30, according to data compiled by Bloomberg.